Elimination Diet: What It Is and When To Do It

 Featured Recipe: Black Bean, Mango & Kale Wheat Berry Salad

 You can also try a modified elimination diet; it is slightly less intensive.
-Instead of eliminating all possible food triggers, you can eliminate one group of foods first for the two-week period.
+Instead of eliminating all possible food triggers, you can eliminate one group of foods first–like citrus fruits or legumes–for the two-week period.
 If symptoms don't improve, you eliminate another group of potential trigger foods (while still not consuming the first group of foods), and so on until you've deleted a group of food that finally alleviates symptoms-it will be the one most recently removed from the diet.
 Then, one at a time, you can reintroduce the other food groups back into your diet, remaining attentive for any reactions that could still occur.

 Related: How to Eat Around Allergies